devlooppear/SetupMyLLM/README.md

    cd <dir-name>
    ```

-2. Start the Services:
+2. **Start the Services**:

     ```bash
     docker-compose up -d
     ```

+3. **Run an Ollama Model**:

+    So, you can run now the following command:

+    ```bash
+    docker exec -it ollama ollama run llama3
+    ```

+Note: I choose this one, but you can take a lighter model.
+Check the currently available models in [Ollama Models](https://ollama.com/library).

-3. Access the Web UI:
+4. Access the Web UI:

 - Open your web browser and go to http://localhost:3000 to start using Open WebUI.

-- Select Llama 3:
+- Select Llama 3 (Or the other model choosed):

     Once you're in the WebUI, select Llama 3 to start working with your LLM.